 What leads a person to consider suicide is complex and will vary from person to person, however, some of the factors that may increase a person’s risk of suicide include:

 - previous suicide attempts

 - history of substance misuse

-- history of mental health conditions – such as depression, anxiety, bipolar and PTSD
+- history of mental health conditions – such as depression, anxiety, bipolar and post-traumatic stress disorder (PTSD)

 - relationship problems – such as conflict with parents or romantic partners